wp-plugins/aviary-image-editor-add-on-for-gravity-forms/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==
+= 3.0 (beta) =
+* Refactored a majority of the plugin code.
+It is now much cleaner, efficient, and optimized.
+* Added the ability to switch between light and dark editor theme.
+* You can now add multiple fields to a form and edit each uploaded image individually.
+* Image Preview and field value stay intact after validation errors occur.
+* Addressed other minor bugs/issues.
 = 2.3 =
 * Cleaned up the code a bit.
 * Added the ability to set a custom upload directory in Aviary Options.